Online Prediction of Switching Graph Labelings with Cluster Specialists: Introduction

 The structure of this paper is as follows.
-In Section~\ref{sec:background} we give notation as well as discuss the background literature.
-In Section~\ref{sec:bayes} we present a quasi-Bayes classifier as a baseline solution to the switching graph-labeling problem.
-This algorithm has a stronger worst-case mistake bound under arbitrary changes to the labeling over time than our primary algorithm, however its per-trial time complexity is significantly larger, scaling linearly with $T$.
+In Section~\ref{sec:background} we discuss the background literature.
 In Section~\ref{sec:switching-specialists} we present the {\sc Switching Cluster Specialists} algorithm (\SCS), a modification of the method of specialists~\citep{Freund-Specialists} with the novel machinery of \textit{cluster specialists}, a set of specialists that in a rough sense correspond to clusters in the graph.
 We consider two distinct sets of specialists, $\BTB_n$ and $\FB_n$, where $\BTB_n \subset \FB_n$.
 With the smaller set of specialists the bound is only larger by factor of $\log n$.
 On the other hand, prediction is exponentially faster per trial, remarkably requiring only $\mathcal{O}(\log n)$ time to predict.
-The mistake bound analysis is more refined compared to the analysis of the quasi-Bayes classifier, in that the cost per switch models the magnitude of the change in structure of the labeling in the bound.
-In Section~\ref{sec:Experiments} we provide experiments on simulated non-stationary data.
+In Section~\ref{sec:Experiments} we provide experiments on Chicago Divvy Bicycle Sharing data.
 In Section~\ref{sec:conclusion} we provide some concluding remarks.
 All proofs are contained in the technical appendices.